syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 ---
 layout: post
-title: Styling feature of Syncfusion Flutter DataGrid | DataTable
+title: Styling feature in Syncfusion Flutter DataGrid | DataTable
 description: Learn about styles and how to customize the appearance of DataGrid and its elements in Syncfusion Flutter DataGrid.
 platform: flutter
 control: SfDataGrid